Learn Baltic Languages at Langma

 Baltic Culture: Customs & Traditions

-The religion in Baltic States is predominantly Christian of different denominations, Orthodox (Estonia), Lutherianism (Latvia), and Catholicism (Lithuanilaim a); nevertheless, it is considered that practitioners of Romuva claim to continue living as a Baltic Pagan traditions which is survived in folklore and customs.
+he religion in Baltic States is predominantly Christian of different denominations, Orthodox (Estonia), Lutherianism (Latvia), and Catholicism (Lithuanilaim a); nevertheless, it is considered that practitioners of Romuva claim to continue living as a Baltic Pagan traditions which is survived in folklore and customs.
 Romuva were a polytheistic Pagan faith which asserts the sanctity of nature and ancestor worship.
-The architecture in all three Baltic States is wonderful and the architectural differences can be seen despite being neighbours, be it flourishes, medieval gables, Stalinist confections, dazzlingart nouveau or modern masterpieces.
+The architecture in all three Baltic States is wonderful and the architectural differences can be seen despite being neighbours, be it flourishes, medieval gables, Stalinist confections, dazzling art nouveau or modern masterpieces.
 The major chances in the architecture of Baltic states is due to several invasion and the influence of invaders architecture is left as a reminiscent which can be seen through “Riga’s Art Nouveau Architecture”, an overly adorned façades cloak the hundreds of imposing structures that radiates beyond the city’s core.
 “Kumu” a seven storeys building of limestone, glass, and copper which has set a new standard and “Tallinn’s Old Town” a treasure trove of medieval battlements, dwellings, and public buildings.
 “Latvian National Library” it is also called “castle of light” which is situated on the bank of river “Daugava River” and “St. Anne’s Church” which is regarded as the most beautiful and church throughout the world.

 Why choose Langma School of Languages for learning Baltic Languages